green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 ### Exercise 1

-Create a method which gets an array as parameter and prints each value from it.
+Create a function which gets an array as parameter and prints each value from it.

 ```js
 printValues([0, 3, 6, 7, 9]); // prints the following lines: